 This section is organized by fair housing topics.
 For each topic, the regional assessment is first, followed by the local assessment.
 Strategies to address the identified issues are included throughout the section.
 Through discussions with housing service providers, fair housing advocates, and this assessment of fair housing issues, the City of Selma identified factors that contribute to fair housing issues.
-These contributing factors are in Table 1O-16, Contributing Factors to Fair Housing Issues, with associated actions to meaningfully affirmatively further fair housing are in Section 1O-1, Action Plan.
+These contributing factors are in Table 10-16, Contributing Factors to Fair Housing Issues, with associated actions to meaningfully affirmatively further fair housing related to these factors.
+Additional programs to affirmatively further fair housing are in Section 10-1, Action Plan.
 This analysis includes projects and annexations that were included in the inventory as surplus capacity, but not counted toward RHNA.